k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: impossible "mon hiding under nonexistent obj (%s)" (burned grass)
 - Switch status from work in progress to beta (0.9.0)
+- Show potion alchemy combinations in the pokedex